Skip to main

 The Thredd team

-For organisations outside of the U.S. the ability to extend payment capabilities to America presents material opportunities and challenges.
+For organisations outside of the U.S. the ability to extend payment capabilities to America presents both opportunities and challenges.

 Going to America

 The reasons for wanting to enter the American market are as diverse as the entities that undertake it.
-For example, a solution provider with an embedded finance capability may want to enter the U.S. market as a natural part of its global expansion.
-A programme manager may seek better programme economics by adding U.S. issuing capabilities, and a financial entity may be drawn to the resilience of America’s debit card market, the country’s most popular payment method.
+A business with an embedded finance capability may want to enter the U.S. market as a natural part of its global expansion.
+Equally, a programme manager may seek better economics by adding U.S. issuing capabilities, or a financial entity may be drawn to the resilience of America’s card market, the country’s most popular payment method.

-The fact is that the U.S. is one of the world’s largest payments markets.
-And, by large we mean massive with debit and prepaid card transactions exceeding $5 trillion annually.
-It’s no surprise then that the market’s sheer volume and penetration rates continue to represent a significant revenue opportunity for many foreign entities.
+The U.S. is one of the world’s largest payments markets.
+And by large we mean massive, with debit and prepaid card transactions exceeding $5 trillion annually.
+It’s no surprise then that the market’s sheer volume and penetration rates continue to represent a significant revenue opportunity for many foreign businesses.

-These factors combined with the market's openness to payment innovation and the availability of spending data and insights to inform business strategies make the U.S. an attractive prospect for a great many businesses.
+These factors combined with the market's openness to payment innovation and the availability of spending data, make the U.S. an attractive prospect many.

 Addressing compliance